Malendryn/JotLiner/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the AGPL V3 License.
 See the [LICENSE](LICENSE) file for more details.

 Copyright 2025 Malendryn Tiger (Ron Stanions @ DragonsFire Creations)